-Unfortunately, these amendments are written in such an egregious way, that my concerns go beyond simply placing marijuana laws into our Constitution.
+Unfortunately, this amendment is written in such an egregious way, that my concerns go beyond simply placing marijuana laws into our Constitution.
 Amendment 3 literally takes a millionaire doctor named Brad Bradshaw and places him above our marijuana laws.
 He gets to choose the Research Board which will govern these laws.
 He gets to choose the site to build a tax funded research facility.
 He gets complete immunity from all of our laws as it relates to his managing of this marijuana research facility.
 Not only that, but Amendment 3 grants immunity to EVERYONE who buys, prescribes, sells, manufactures, etc. marijuana in the state of Missouri.

 Just think of the implications of such a law.
 In Section 7, subsection (n) this amendment states, “No testing laboratory shall be subject to civil or criminal prosecution…” THIS IS OUTRAGEOUS!